farambis/StatCompare-Whiz/markdown/independent_nonparametric.md

 Kraemer, H. C., & Andrews, G. (1982). *A nonparametric technique for meta-analysis effect size calculation*.
 Psychological bulletin, 91(2), 404. <https://psycnet.apa.org/doi/10.1037/0033-2909.91.2.404>

+Newcombe, R. G. (2006). *Confidence intervals for an effect size measure based on the Mann–Whitney statistic.
+Part 1: general issues and tail‐area‐based methods*.
+Statistics in medicine, 25(4), 543-557.

 Schmid, F., & Schmidt, A. (2006). *Nonparametric estimation of the coefficient of overlapping—theory and empirical application*.
 Computational statistics & data analysis, 50(6), 1583-1596. <https://doi.org/10.1016/j.csda.2005.01.014>

+Vargha, A., & Delaney, H. D. (2000).
+A critique and improvement of the CL common language sffect size statistic of McGraw and Wong. *Journal of Educational and Behavioural Statistics*, *25*(2), 101--132. <https://doi.org/10.3102/10769986025002101>